cybozu-go/meows/docs/runner-pod-api.md

 This API returns a pod's job result.

-When the pod state is `initializing` or `running`, it returns the JobResultResponse.Status == unknown.
+When the pod state is `initializing`, `running` or `stale`, it returns a json contains `status` key with `'unfinished'` as value.
-When the pod state is `debugging` or `stale`, it returns the JobResultResponse.Status == failure.
+When the pod state is `debugging` (i.e. the pod is finished), it returns a json contains `status` key with one of `'success', 'failure', 'cancelled', 'unknown'` as value and other job result values.

-If the deletion time returned by this API has passed, a controller manager will delete the pod.

 **Successful response**